chaocipher/Quizmate/README.md

 # Quizmate
-Some sample code from the webapp I made.
+Some sample code from a webapp I made.
 (PHP)